buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcProjectionElement.md

 ![projection](../../../../figures/ifcprojectionelement-layout1.png )

-Figure PROJECTIONREP &mdash; Projection representation
+Figure PROJECTIONREP — Projection representation

 The general geometric representation of _IfcProjectionElement_ can also be defined using the Brep or Tessellation geometry.
 The Brep or Tessellation representation allows for the representation of complex element shapes.
 The following attribute values for the _IfcShapeRepresentation_ holding this geometric representation shall be used: